mark-casey/KPM/README.md

    - Commission: Boot a minimal environment to gather information on hardware and add a 'maas' user for IPMI access which will be auto-filled-in on each host's config page.
 You should select the option "Allow SSH access and prevent machine from powering off" when running the Commission process.
    - Acquire: Assign the target hosts to this MAAS user.
    - Note on CoreOS: Custom images seem to not be working in MAAS at the moment.
 If installing with coreos-install, perform the following steps, then skip the Deploy stage below them and continue with tagging hosts.
      - Once the nodes have been Commissioned and Aquired:
        ```
-       foobar, steps, more foobar

        ```
    - Deploy: Choose to install Ubuntu Wily with the hwe (hardware enablement) kernel option.
  - Tag hosts in MAAS

-### Test dynamic inventory from within deployment container